top of page

 Traditional inspections are better suited for:

-• Roofs nearing the end of their lifespan
+✔ Roofs nearing end of service life

 Best Practice: Combining Both Approaches